A Prairie Home Companion: Guest hosts

 Singer Sara Watkins of San Diego, California, hosted the January 15, 2011, broadcast.
 The format was the same, but Keillor appeared only as a guest actor and to deliver the "News from Lake Wobegon".
 He claimed he had taken the chance to see the show being performed for himself.
 It was reported that this could be the beginning of a trend toward Keillor's eventual retirement, and on March 16, 2011, Keillor stated in an interview with the AARP that he would most likely retire from the show by the time he turned 70 in August 2012.

-In September 2011, Keillor told The Tuscaloosa News that his last broadcast would be recorded in "early July 2013", and that instead of a permanent replacement host, there will be "a whole group of people.
+In September 2011, Keillor told The Tuscaloosa News that his last broadcast would be recorded in "early July 2013", and that instead of a permanent replacement host, there would be "a whole group of people.
 A rotation of hosts", but in December 2011 Keillor said he had changed his mind and reconsidered his plans to retire because he still enjoyed hosting the show.

 On February 7 and 14, 2015, mandolinist Chris Thile hosted the show (like Sara Watkins, a member of Nickel Creek).
 As when Watkins hosted, the format remained largely unchanged, but Keillor did not make an appearance.
 Instead, storyteller Tristan Jimerson appeared on the February 7 show and comedienne/storyteller Elna Baker on the February 14 show.
 Thile's band Punch Brothers performed on the February 7 show.
 Thile was named permanent host of the show in late June 2015, and took over as permanent host on October 15, 2016.